ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 #### Difficulty setting guidelines

 - Approach Rate / Overall Difficulty should be between 4-6
-- HP Drain Rate should be 4 or less
+- HP Drain Rate should be between 2-3
 - Circle Size should be between 2-3

 ### ![](/wiki/shared/diff/normal-c.png) Salad